jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   (foresight)

   ### Black Library:
   - **\[Trait] Forbidden Knowledge:** Before a psyker with this attribute attempts to manifest a psychic power, you may choose to have them use forbidden knowledge.
 If you do, the psyker gains +1 to Psychic tests, -1 to Ghosthelm rolls, and all Psychic test results of 11 or higher result in Perils of the Warp.
 Enemies' Deny the Witch rolls of 6 must be re-rolled when used against forbidden knowledge.
+This is a Command Effect.
   - **\[Stratagem] ?:** (better webway strike)
   - **\[Relic] The Book of Mol'Kerian:** ?

+  ### Qavilon:
+  - **\[Trait] Predator's Web:** For every enemy unit that is wholly within any perimiter defined by 3 different units with this trait within 8" of it, and by the lines connecting these 3 units, the following hindrances apply:
+    - The Nerve characteristic of that enemy unit is reduced by 1.
+    - When that enemy unit is being shot at by units with this trait, all wound rolls gain an Advantage.
+Units that are In Disarray or in Engagement Range of enemy units don't contribute to defining the relevant perimiters for this trait.
+Units that are In Disarray also don't benefit from it when shooting.
+  - **\[Stratagem] Portal Mastery:**
+  - **\[Relic] ?:**

   ### Altansar - ???
   (Maugan Ra, eye of terror)